-Limit of total amount of insurance claims to be paid is limited to 5,500 billion yen as revised in April 2008 per earthquake, etc..
+Limit of total amount of insurance claims to be paid^{} is limited to 6,200 billion yen as revised in April 6, 2012 per earthquake, etc..
+(On the same day, the liability limits of JER, non-life insurance companies and the government, as well as the methods of determining the burden of liabilities, were revised.
+Please refer to page 22 for the details.)
 In the event the total amount of insurance claims payable exceeds the limit, law allows insurance claims per contract to be reduced.